Hello, we’re excited you’re here!

 How often do we serve in the community?

 Momentum is part missions trip and part conference.
-Wednesday, Thursday, and Friday afternoon, and Saturday there will be opportunities for your group to serve locally.
+Wednesday – Saturday afternoons there are opportunities for your group to serve locally.
 You sign your students up for these opportunities ahead of time online in June.
 Some groups elect to leave campus all four days, or just 1 or 2, you can retrofit this experience to your group!
-The only day you’re required to serve is Saturday.
+You’re only required to serve one day.

-Bear in mind that there are other opportunities such as sports tournaments, area attractions, fun auxiliary opportunities on campus, etc going on during the afternoon times as well.
+Bear in mind that there are other opportunities such as sports tournaments, area attractions, fun auxiliary opportunities on campus, art electives, etc going on during the afternoon times as well.
+We send out a schedule of everything happening on campus and off campus ahead of time so you can see what each day’s schedule is.

 When should we arrive?

-Check in is on Tuesday, July 16 from 9 a.m. to 5 p.m.
-The busiest time to check-in changes yearly due to travel times from churches as we change locations.
-However, mid afternoon does seem to be a more frequented check-in time.
+Check in is on Tuesday, July 14 from 9 a.m. to 5 p.m.
+Mid afternoon seems to be a more frequented check-in time.
 Keep in mind that dinner is the first meal of conference.
 Dinner is served from 5 – 7 p.m.
 If you arrive early in the day, lunch can be purchased at the school cafeteria or at local restaurants.
 Tuesday’s evening, opening session starts at 7:45 p.m. and you will want some time before to settle into dorms, scope out campus, and eat dinner.

 Youth Staff orientation is a mandatory meeting for all youth workers at 5:00.
 Plan to arrive in time for check-in, move into dorm, and staff orientation dinner (students eat dinner in the dining commons while the youth leaders have this orientation dinner/meeting in a separate room).
 After orientation, youth workers meet-up with their students to go to the opening session.